fde-capu/ICR/README.md

 - I do not know what `ICgroups.js` (deprecated, present only on the first commit) does; but I am under the impression many analysis may result from the found results.
 Groups, sub-families, areas of similarity, the outcome of reverses, traces of self and collective symmetry, common blocks (I like to name them), and many more. *Please support this research.*
 - `ref.txt` is just a plain notation of all ICRs so you do not have to compute it every time.

+### But a finite sequence with and arbitrarly method is not of general interest, and they correspond to de Brujin's anyway.

+In short, this was the OIES response I have got.
+"Whatever this is", they say.

+Imagine a state of hexagram that wants to be in fixed position at all time.
+It expects a new line to form a new hexagram as similar as itself as possible.
+Thus, each formed ring is an expression of the relation of one with all others.
+Beauty in finit.

+So, these would be a set of de Brujin's algorithm, a class with special properties.

+Due to the OEIS rejection, the sequences must be considered more a piece of composition than an empirical finding. _Meh_!
+They remain very sound to me!

+### What about the method?

+Not being a mathematician myself makes it harder to describe the algorithm in a consise way.
+Largest best match wins.
+If the hexagram is repeated, step back recursively.
+Match the end to connect to the beginning.

 ### Why?

 First, art and fun.
 Second, is this a piece of nature?
 Third, some sort of quantic cosmos for wondering through an inner chaos.
 Forth, did I just write that?
-Thinking artificially, *of course*.
+Thinking artificially.

 ### More?